Deployment Rings

 TridentStack Control only performs disruptive actions during active deployment windows:

-• Scheduled reboots - only executed when the window is open
+- Scheduled restarts - only executed when the window is open

 If an application deployment finishes and the system update phase is ready, but the deployment window has closed, the system updates will wait until the next window opens.
-Similarly, if a scheduled reboot time arrives but the window is closed, the reboot will wait.
+Similarly, if a scheduled restart time arrives but the window is closed, the restart will wait.

 Non-disruptive actions (settle timer countdown, timeout cleanup, failure marking) continue regardless of window state.
 These are housekeeping operations that do not affect the endpoint.